Alek Thomas Player Props: Diamondbacks vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the eighth-ranked team ERA among all league pitching staffs (3.87).
+- The Mariners' 3.88 team ERA ranks seventh across all league pitching staffs.

-- Mariners pitchers combine to allow 115 home runs (1.1 per game), the 10th-fewest in baseball.
+- The Mariners give up the ninth-fewest home runs in baseball (115 total, 1.1 per game).

-- His most recent appearance came on Sunday against the Toronto Blue Jays, when the right-hander went six innings, surrendering four earned runs while giving up four hits.
+- His most recent time out came on Monday against the Minnesota Twins, when the right-hander went seven innings, surrendering two earned runs while allowing four hits.

-- In nine games this season, the 23-year-old has an ERA of 4.91, with 11 strikeouts per nine innings.
-Opponents are hitting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.